 While most persons would find incest to be unacceptable, there are certain parts of the world that allow them, by virtue of it not being prohibited as per their law and order.

-There is either NO prohibition, or NO defined law for have consensual incest (with no history of child abuse/sexual abuse) in the following regions:
+There is either NO prohibition or NO defined law for having consensual incest (with no history of child abuse/sexual abuse) in the following regions:

-Ivory Coast of Africa, the People’s Republic of China, Thailand, Estonia, Latvia, Lithuania, Netherlands, Portugal, Russia, Spain, Argentina, Brazil, Austrailia, and India.
+Ivory Coast of Africa, the People’s Republic of China, Thailand, Estonia, Latvia, Lithuania, Netherlands, Portugal, Russia, Spain, Argentina, Brazil, Australia and India.

 PLEASE NOTE: This is NON-INCLUSIVE of marital laws.

-As people residing in most, if not all of these parts of the globe may find it relatively easier to establish such bonds with support from the law, the existence of incestious relationships are likely to be a bigger possibility with the ones in it being able to lead peaceful lives.
+As people residing in most, if not all of these parts of the globe may find it relatively easier to establish such bonds with support from the law, the existence of incestuous relationships is likely to be a bigger possibility with the ones in it being able to lead peaceful lives.

 While many may be a part of incestuous relationships, it continues to prevail as part of a cultural taboo even today, with people opposing it primarily as the offsprings of such couples are highly likely to be born with genetic concerns and deformities.

-On one hand, lie those involved in an incest, most of who live under pressure of worldly judgement, and on the other hand lie those with their varying perceptions of it, based on their individual upbringings and outlooks.
+On one hand, lie those involved in incest, most of who live under pressure of worldly judgment, and on the other hand lie those with their varying perceptions of it, based on their individual upbringings and outlooks.